Introduction

 Mild Steel

-It contains carbon upto 0.23 to 0.25%.
-Higher value is permitted for bars of 20 mm and above diameter.
-It is available in diameters of 6, 10, 12, 16,20, 25 and 32 mm.
-Its yield strength is 250 N/`mm^2` and young’s modulus 2 × 105 N/`mm^2`.
-It was very commonly used reinforcement in concrete.
-But nowadays TOR steel is replacing it.
-It is used as window bars, for grills and for making steel gates.
+It contains carbon up to 0.23 to 0.25%.
+Engineers allow higher carbon content for bars with diameters of 20 mm and above.
+Manufacturers produce it in diameters of 6, 10, 12, 16, 20, 25, and 32 mm.
+Its yield strength measures 250 N/mm², and its Young’s modulus equals 2 × 10⁵ N/mm².
+Builders commonly used this steel as reinforcement in concrete, but TOR steel now replaces it.
+Workers use it for window bars, grills, and steel gates.

 HYSD Bars/TOR Steel

-Two types of TOR steel bars are available.
-They are Fe-415 and Fe-500.
-The number associated with the designation indicates the tensile strength of bar in N/`mm^2`.
-These bars are provided with ribs deformation on surface so that bond between concrete and steel improves.
-These bars are available in diameters 8, 10, 12, 16, 20, 22, 25, 28 and 32 mm.
-Nowadays these bars are replacing mild steel bars as reinforcement since their strength in tension and bond is higher.
-These are also used as wind bars.
+Two types of TOR steel bars come in the market: Fe-415 and Fe-500.
+The number in the designation shows the tensile strength of the bar in N/mm².
+The bars have ribbed deformations on their surfaces to improve the bond between concrete and steel.
+They come in diameters of 8, 10, 12, 16, 20, 22, 25, 28, and 32 mm.
+Engineers now prefer these bars over mild steel bars for reinforcement because they offer higher tensile strength and better bonding.
+Builders also use them as wind bars.

 High Tensile Bars